Batteries Included (company): PaperClip

-PaperClip, the company's flagship product, was first released for the Commodore PET in 1982, and later for the Commodore 64 and Atari 8-bit family systems.
+PaperClip, the company's flagship product, was first released for the Commodore PET in 1982, and later for the Commodore 64 and Atari 8-bit computers.
 The word processor was developed by Steve Douglas who formed a relationship with Batteries Included owners Robbie and Alan Krofchick through the retail store.
 PaperClip became one of the highest selling home management programs, reaching No. 1 on "Billboard's Top Computer Software" chart and spending over 70 weeks on the charts.

 In 1986, Batteries Included released PaperClip II for the Commodore 128.

 PaperClip III was released by Electronic Arts in 1987, following its acquisition of Batteries Included.
 Later Gold Disk released desktop publishing application PaperClip Publisher.

 HomePak

 In 1984, Batteries Included released the integrated software suite HomePak, combining word-processor, database and communications modules into one application.